vishalj0501/metaTutor/README.md

 ## 🏗️ Architecture

-TeachAgent uses **LangGraph** to orchestrate a multi-stage teaching workflow.
+MetaTutor uses **LangGraph** to orchestrate a multi-stage teaching workflow.
 The system follows a structured pipeline that adapts based on student performance and learning outcomes.

 ### Workflow Graph